MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 ### Performance considerations

 Pro:
 ReFS is an advanced filesystem over NTFS in many ways.
-It can greatly improve the performance in read / write operations scenarios, especially comparing operations like Hyper-V snapshots and merging them.
-This is not limited to Hyper-V though.
-Based on real world applications this also applies for containered data structures that are similar to the technology of VHDX, Storage Spaces, especially when mirrored, or S2D which uses mirroring as per concept, such as FSLogix or Citrix PVS, to name a 3rd party application scenario.
+It can greatly improve the performance in read / write operation scenarios.
+This is especially the case when comparing operations like creating Hyper-V virtual disks, snapshots or merging them.
+These performance benefits are not limited to Hyper-V though.

+Based on real world applications this also applies for other containered data structures that are similar to the technology of VHDX, such Storage Spaces, especially when mirrored, or S2D which uses mirroring as per concept, aswell as FSLogix containers.
+This does also apply to Citrix PVS images, to name a 3rd party application scenario.

 Con:
-While supported, there exist scenarios where ReFS performance is not meeting expectations as compared to NTFS.
-This applies mostly to Basic Disks and volumes using ReFS without Storage Spaces / S2D, where volumes contain a high number of **small files and fast changing files**.
+While **supported**, there exist scenarios where ReFS performance might not meet expectations compared to NTFS formatted volumes.
+This mostly applies to Basic Disks and volumes using ReFS without Storage Spaces / S2D, where volumes contain a high number of **small files and fast changing files**.
 This is by design and caused by the needed metadata handling and scrubbing.
-The performance in these scenarios *can* cause slow application responsiveness or timeouts, unexpected low read and write speeds for random IOs.
+The performance in these scenarios *can* cause slow application responsiveness or timeouts time responsive sensitive applications.
+Example: Lotus Notes ini.
+Other results can be unexpected low read and write speeds for random IOs.

-A typical scenario that could apply, based on the underlying hardware configuration, as typically Windows user profiles, temporary folders for browsers in high user density enviroments, such as Microsoft Remote Desktop Host, Windows Virtual Desktop (WVD), or 3rd party applications like Citrix User Profile Management (UPM).
+A typical scenario that could apply, based on the underlying hardware configuration, are typically Windows User Profiles, Temporary Folders of browsers in high-density or multiuser enviroments, such as Microsoft Remote Desktop Host (RDSH), Windows Virtual Desktop (WVD), or 3rd party applications like Citrix User Profile Management (UPM).

-In such scenarios, please plan and test your workloads when using ReFS on basic disks or volumes or alternatively rely on NTFS, which due to the non existent scrubbing is not prone for such possible impacts.
+In such scenarios, please plan and test your workloads when considering usage of ReFS on Basic Disks or volumes or alternatively rely on NTFS, which due to the non existent scrubbing and less metadata overhead is not prone for such possible impacts.
+As per design in such scenarios VM or Host RAM usage can be higher compared to NTFS.